In this article, I am going to discuss with you all about Osler Nodes. The points which I am going to cover are:

 If they appear due to infective causes, then they should be treated early enough to avoid further progression.
 Although they can go away on their own, but if your immune system is weak, then anti-allergic drugs must be taken to reduce the hypersensitivity of the immune system.

-In short, if you see the signs of Osler Nodes (mentioned above) start the treatment process immediately before it is too late.
+In short, if you see the signs of Osler Nodes (mentioned above) start the treatment process immediately.
 If it is not treated well and on time, the consequences could be very bad.